netbox-community/netbox-plugin-tutorial/tutorial/step04-forms.md

 from .models import AccessList, AccessListRule
 ```

-Next, we override the three relevant fields on the form class, instantiating `DynamicModelChoiceField` with the appropriate `queryset` value for each.
+Then, we override the three relevant fields on the form class, instantiating `DynamicModelChoiceField` with the appropriate `queryset` value for each.
 (Be sure to keep in place the `Meta` class we already defined.)

 ```python
 class AccessListRuleForm(NetBoxModelForm):